 - Elevation change: 1716 feet (523 m)

 Tips for visiting Bryce Canyon National Park

 Visiting Bryce Canyon is always a big experience.
 But a few tips for visiting Bryce Canyon National Park can make the experience even more special.

 - Bring stargazing equipment.
 Stargazing is popular in Bryce Canyon as the light pollution is so low here.
 If you go out after dark you can see thousands of stars on the night sky.
-Therefore a tips for visiting Bryce Canyon is to bring binoculars, star maps and a flashlight to make the most of the stargazing opportunity.
+Therefore another tip for visiting Bryce Canyon is to bring binoculars, star maps and a flashlight to make the most of the stargazing opportunity.

 - Dress in layers.
 The weather conditions change frequently in Bryce Canyon.
-In summer days tend to get hot while nights are chilly.
-So come prepared with more than one layer when you visit Bryce.
+In summer days tend to get hot, while nights are chilly.
+So come prepared with more than one layer when you visit Bryce Canyon.

 - Try to stay near the park.
 Sunrises and sunsets are spectacular in Bryce Canyon National Park.
-Try to stay at a hotel near Bryce when you visit to make sure that you can enjoy them effortlessly.
+Therefore try to stay at a hotel near Bryce when you visit to make sure that you can enjoy them effortlessly.

 The best time for visiting Bryce Canyon

 Bryce Canyon National Park is open and it’s an amazing place to visit all year-round.
 But each season has its unique features in Bryce.